m3rcer/m3rcer.github.io/permalinks/PhishOPS/localsmtp.md

 ---

-<h1 align="center">Building and Configuring a Phishing Server on a local VPS.</h1>
+<h1 align="center">Building and Configuring a Phishing Server on a VPS locally</h1>

-**This Blog details the practical aspect of setting up a SMTP phishing server from scratch.
-Refer to the [Starting Point Section](Starting_Point.md) before going further to gain a brief understanding before starting off.**
+**This Blog details the practical aspect of setting up a SMTP phishing server to bypass modern MTA spam filters from scratch.
+Refer the [Starting_Point section here](Starting_Point.md) to gain a brief understanding of MTA filter bypasses before setting up the server.**

 ***I will be breaking this into 3 broad stages.***
 1. Setting up a Message Transport System (MTS) aka SMTP server (Postfix).
 2. Setting up an IMAP server (Dovecot), configuring TLS Encryption and configuring a Desktop client.
 3. Setup SPF/DKIM records with postfix for improved/best delivery.

-__Note: For this example i'ved used the following and would recommend the same-->__
+__For this blog I've used the following and would recommend something similar__

-  * Ubuntu 20.04LTS as my distro.
+  * `Ubuntu 20.04LTS` as my distro.

-  * Gmail as the testing mail service.
+  * `Gmail` as the testing mail service.

-  * Namecheap as my domain hosting provider.
+  * `Namecheap` as my domain hosting provider.

-  * Thunderbird as my desktop client for testing.
+  * `Thunderbird` as my desktop client for testing.

-  * GoPhish/CobaltStrike as my phish client.
+  * `GoPhish/CobaltStrik`e as my phish client.

-  * Disabled any firewall rules against ports 25,587,80,443,465,143,993,110,995.
+  * Disabled any firewall rules against ports `25,587,80,443,465,143,993,110,995`.

 _________________________________________________________________________________________________

-## __STAGE 1__ :
+## __STAGE 1__

 ## Setting up a Message Transport System (MTS) aka SMTP server (Postfix).